xeniakadar/project-shopping-cart/README.md

 <h2>Showcase</h2>

 The images and the GIF are a great illustration to how the page works - the user starts at the homepage and is directed to the products page.
 There, users can select products, add them to the cart and checkout once they're ready.
+I also used the mobile-first approach when writing the CSS for the app.

 <img src="./project-shopping-cart/src/screenshots/bottleaction.gif" width="800px">
 <img src="./project-shopping-cart/src/screenshots/homepage.png" alt="homepage" width="800px">